 If you would like to schedule an initial consultation, contact a Colorado criminal defense attorney, we represent clients in Golden, Colorado, and surrounding area.
 The Savela Law Firm, P.C.
 Give us a call at (720) 821-1001 or complete our inquiry form.

-Denver DUI criminal defense attorneys Jason Savel and Ryan Dawson have significant experience defending driving under the influence of drugs charges at all stages of a criminal case.
+Denver DUI criminal defense attorney Jason Savela have significant experience defending driving under the influence of drugs charges at all stages of a criminal case.
 They also have a deep understanding of the scientific principles prosecutors rely on to obtain a conviction as well as the flaws in the usual testimony offered by the state’s toxicology witnesses.
-They can use this knowledge to get your case dismissed, charges or reduced, or win an acquittal at trial.
+They can use this knowledge to get your case dismissed, charges reduced, or win an acquittal at trial.